DSchuppelius/php-error-toolkit/README.md

 ## Contributing

 This is a personal toolkit for Daniel Schuppelius's projects.
 For bugs or feature requests, please open an issue.

+## Versions

+Releases are tagged in Git; `git tag --sort=-v:refname` lists them (latest: v2.7.3).
+There is no separate changelog file — the tags and the commit history are the record.